Afanami/tiktok-clone/README.md

 ## Project Progress

 Setup Next.js template and updated README file with project information.
+Created some base components and added tailwind styled components for component styling.